The Invasion of China

 For the present the plan was a defensive one, and had for its object to keep up a line of communications by driving away any attack from the north.
 Of course this plan was not divulged, and it was popularly supposed that the First Army intended to march on Mukden, a city which from its having been the ancient capital of the Manchu dynasty, and containing the imperial ancestral tombs, had a great moral importance for the Chinese Government This grand scheme which was openly discussed, and probably feared by the Chinese, kept a large force occupied in defending the northern passes.
 People were astonished at the Japanese delay in taking Mukdfen.
 This rest in the military operations of the First Army, will enable us to turn our attention to the Second Army which was very active about this time.

-The Japanese fleet for some time had been exploring the coasts of Manchuria to discover a suitable landing- place, and when their choice was made they found disagreement amongst the staff of the Second Army, who complained that the chosen spot was too far from Port Arthur, the principal object of attack.
+The landing of Japanese troops on the Liaoning peninsula at Huayuankuo .
+The Japanese would land in the same spot in the Russo-Japanese War of 1904-5 .
+The Japanese fleet for some time had been exploring the coasts of Manchuria to discover a suitable landing place, and when their choice was made they found disagreement among the staff of the Second Army, who complained that the chosen spot was too far from Port Arthur, the principal object of attack.

-On the 23rd of October the transports conveying the brigade of the Second Army left the mouth of the Tai-dong river, convoyed by fourteen men-of-war.
-On the momino: of the 24th the whole fleet anchored at five miles from Hua-yiian-kon (Flower Garden Port), a small village at the mouth of the Hua-yiian- chiang (Flower Garden River).
+On the 23rd of October the transports conveying the brigade of the Second Army left the mouth of the Tai-dong river, convoyed by fourteen men-of-war, loaded with 18,000 men of the I Divison based in Tokyo.
+On the morning: of the 24th the whole fleet anchored at five miles from Huayuankuo 花園口(Flower Garden Port), a small village at the mouth of the Hua-yuan- jiang (Flower Garden River).
 The weather was misty and the shore could only be dimly discerned, but before daybreak a party of marines landed and planted a Japanese flag on a hill as a signal for the transport.
-The quiet inhabitants of the village were struck with amazement at the arrival of this armada in the quiet harbour only casually visited by junks ; many fled in terror, but were captured and brought back to be convinced of the peaceful intentions of the Japanese.
+The quiet inhabitants of the village were struck with amazement at the arrival of this armada in the quiet harbor only casually visited by junks ; many fled in terror, but were captured and brought back to be convinced of the peaceful intentions of the Japanese.
+The Japanese covered these landings from their tempoaray base on the ChangShan Islands, about 15 miles offshore .

 Four peasants were brought on board and asked to sell their clothes, which were promptly put on by Japanese interpreters, who wore pigtails, and only required the local dress to be able to explore the country like natives.
-A proclamation in the name of Marshal Oyama was published to tranquillise the in- habitants and enforce discipline in the army.The Japanese army pushed inland almost as soon as it landed.
-On the 25fch a detachment was sent six miles up river, and a battalion under Major Saito matched towards Pi-tzii-wo, a town about thirty miles distant on the road to Port Arthur
+A proclamation in the name of Marshal Oyama was published to tranquilize the inhabitants and enforce discipline in the army.The Japanese army pushed inland almost as soon as it landed.
+On the 25th detachment was sent six miles up river, and a battalion under Major Saito matched towards Pi-tzi-wo, a town on Dayou bay about thirty miles distant on the road to Port Arthur .

-The Chinese fleet did not give any trouble to the transports, and these vessels were able even to take the offensive, the Asaki Marti and another cap- turing 15 or 16 junks laden with timber and mortars.
+The Chinese fleet did not give any trouble to the transports, and these vessels were able even to take the offensive,capturing 15 or 16 junks laden with timber and mortars.
 The Japanese fleet was not idle.
 Some men-of-war took on board two or three land officers and explored the coast.
 They caught some fishermen to use as pilots, in addition to four which had been brought over from the mouth of the Tai-dong.
-A torpedo- boat cruising near Ta-lien Bay captured a small steamer of 30 tons, which was utilised as a steam- tug.
+A torpedo boat cruising near Dalian Bay captured a small steamer of 30 tons, which was utilized as a steam tug.